silversonicaxel/unknown-art/README.md

 First, make sure you have Docker and Docker Compose installed on your machine.

-Then, you can start the MongoDB instance with the following command:
+Then, you can start and afterwards end the MongoDB instance with the following command:

 ```bash
 docker-compose -f docker-compose.yml [up|down]